Omari Spellman: Atlanta Hawks (2018–2019)

 On June 21, 2018, Spellman was selected by the Atlanta Hawks with the 30th overall pick in the 2018 NBA draft.
 He was the third of four Villanova players drafted that year, as well as the last of their first round selections there.
 Spellman signed with the Hawks on July 1, 2018.

 On December 30, 2018, Spellman was assigned to the Hawks’ NBA G League affiliate, the Erie BayHawks.
 He made his G League debut the next night, scoring 28 points and collecting 14 rebounds in a loss.

 Golden State Warriors (2019–2020)

-On July 8, 2019, Spellman was traded to the Golden State Warriors for Damian Jones and a 2026 second-round pick.
+On July 8, 2019, Spellman was traded to the Golden State Warriors for Damian Jones and a 2026 second round draft pick.

 Iowa Wolves (2020)

 On February 6, 2020, Spellman was traded to the Minnesota Timberwolves, along with D'Angelo Russell and Jacob Evans, in exchange for Andrew Wiggins and a first round pick.
 After being traded, Spellman was assigned to the Timberwolves' G League affiliate, the Iowa Wolves.
 He recorded a triple-double with the Wolves on March 8, posting 18 points, 14 rebounds, and 12 assists in a 115–112 loss to the Santa Cruz Warriors.
 He did not play any games for the Timberwolves.